Curricular Practical Training (CPT)

 - Job title and description of role

-- Submit the CPT request in the ISS portal, upload your offer letter, and enter the contact information of your academic advisor or program director for approval.
+- Submit the CPT request in the ISS portal, upload your offer letter and proof of enrollment in the appropriate course.
+You will also enter the contact information of your academic advisor or program director for approval.

 - The Office of International Students and Scholars (OISS) will review your request and issue you an updated I-20 with CPT Authorization noted on Page 2 within 3-5 business days of approval from the academic advisor or program director.
 You will receive an email when your request has been processed and your I-20 is ready for download.